Comparing ATS (ATS) and Its Competitors

 |ATS Competitors

-ATS has higher revenue and earnings than its peers.
+ATS’s peers have higher revenue and earnings than ATS.
 ATS is trading at a higher price-to-earnings ratio than its peers, indicating that it is currently more expensive than other companies in its industry.

 Profitability